Ponte San Pietro: History

 In the 18th century, in Sottoriva di Locate, was erected the neoclassical residence of Villa Mapelli Mozzi.
 Enlarged in its current form in 1773 by the Count Enrico Mozzi, it is very similar to the more famous Royal Villa of Monza.
 Inside, it is possible to admire fresco decorations by Vincenzo Angelo Orelli, such as the Homo faber suae fortunae, and Paolo Vincenzo Bonomini.

-During the 19th century, some public buildings have been erected.
+During the 19th century, some public buildings were erected.
 In 1809, following a royal decree issued in 1806, a public cemetery was built outside the city area (in a zone corresponding to the actual station).
 In 1864, following the construction of the railway, it was moved to the current location.
 Starting from 1825, a restoration of the city bridge was requested but only in 1834 it was approved.
 The works for the new bridge began in 1836 and were completed the following year.

 In 1930 were built the Remembrance Park and the so-called Famedio, the monument dedicated to the fallen of the war.
 In 1934, a new church dedicated to Saint Peter and Saint Paul was built in another point of the city.
 This church is different from the old one mainly for its size and the high bell tower (whose construction took place between 1955 and 1957).
 At the time it became the center of Christian meeting for both the local population and Bergamo.

 Both in World War I and World War II, Ponte San Pietro was often bombed due to its bridges that allowed the supply of war material between Bergamo and Milan.
 The bridges were damaged by a series of raids (in November 1944 the road bridge, while on 1 January 1945, a railway bridge arch was seriously damaged) and the surrounding territory was devastated by bombs dropped from planes.
 From the 28 April 1916 it was the headquarters of the 1st Section of the 37th Squadron, which remained there until 25 August 1917.
 From 26 October 1917 until the 30 November 1918 it was the airfield of a Section of the 122nd Squadron.
 On 31 October 1918, the 65th Squadron born there and remained until 15 February 1919.
 During World War II, the first bombing occurred in July 1944 while a second, more lethal, one was in October.
 It destroyed a large number of city buildings.
 The last air raid occurred on 22 April 1945, a few days before the end of the war in Italy.

 On 25 December 2009 the dam of the Brembo river was overwhelmed and destroyed by water due to a malfunction.
 It was later replaced by a new one with a completely different mechanism.